 During the winter, propane gas is one of the most efficient and cost-effective ways to keep your home warm.
 However, it can also be expensive.
-On average, households consume between 400 and 1,000 gallons of propane annually.
 Fortunately, you can take some simple steps to reduce propane usage during the winter and save money on your bill.
 Read on for five propane heat cost savings tips during the winter.

 Use a Smart Thermostat

 One of the most effective ways to reduce propane usage during the winter is by investing in a smart thermostat.
 Smart thermostats are user-friendly and allow you to set schedules easily and adjust temperatures from anywhere with an internet connection.
 A smart thermostat will help you maintain a comfortable temperature in your home while using less energy and consuming less fuel, thus saving you money on your monthly bills.

 Maintain Your HVAC System

 Regular maintenance is vital when reducing your propane gas consumption during the winter months.
 Ensure that all filters, vents, ducts, and registers are clean and debris-free to operate efficiently without blockages or obstructions.
 Have a professional inspect and tune up your system at least once a year so that it’s running at maximum efficiency all winter long.

 Also, ensure proper propane tank maintenance to reduce pressure losses and ensure the tank is full.
 Speak to your Keystone Propane gas supplier for more information.

 A home energy audit assesses how much energy your home uses and where it’s wasted.
 An auditor will come into your home and check for air leaks, insulation and lighting issues, water heater performance problems, etc., which can then be addressed to lower your overall energy consumption, saving you money on propane usage.